itsgeorgema/manuscribe/README.md

-# Gesture-to-Text: Real-time Hand Gesture Recognition
+# Manuscribe: Real-time Hand Gesture-to-Text Conversion

 A computer vision application that converts hand-drawn letters, numbers, and symbols into text in real-time using your camera.
 Draw characters in the air with your index finger and watch them appear as text!